renderedtext/snippets/docs/slow_docker_push_troubleshoot.md

 Once new command is in place we will start receiving metrics about your docker push durations.
 This will help us troubleshoot the problems with poor performance.

-In case you are concerned about introducing the script to your CI/CD pipeline, you can have a look at its [code](https://github.com/renderedtext/snippets/blob/master/push.sh) this same repository.
+In case you are concerned about introducing the script to your CI/CD pipeline, you can have a look at its [code](https://github.com/renderedtext/snippets/blob/master/push.sh) in this repository.

 For any additional concerns about the script please contact us through Semaphore support.